hanzotaz/writeup/README.md

 ![first_try](img/force_first_try.png)

 Knowing nothing about GraphQL, I do some research online on how GraphQL works and looking up if there are any known vulnerabilities.
-One of the features of GraphQL is batch querying where you can do several queries at the same time using only one HTTP request.
-Thus, this makes for a suitable attack vector for bruteforcing the pin combination.
+One of the features of GraphQL is batch querying[^1] where you can do several queries at the same time using only one HTTP request.
+Thus, this makes for a suitable attack vector for bruteforcing the pin combination[^2].
 I then look to the `web.js` for more information of the app.

 ```javascript
 import fastify from 'fastify'